glutengo/rendering-strategies/backend/res/posts/react/react.md

 To bypass this problem, a util function was written which returns an object containing the required properties when run on the server by reading these from the express request object instead.
 (Note: this was simplified later on.
 In the current version, the platform is hardcoded (react) and the rendering technique (csr/ssr) is set as an environment variable during the build process)

-After these issues were resolved, server-side rendering was achieved and the initial HTML payload was content-ful:
+After these issues were resolved, server side rendering was achieved and the initial HTML payload was content-ful:

 <p class="image">
 <img src="./react-ssr-no-js.png"/>